ThatCoolCoder/spall/README.md

     - Add this and some other summary information to the page-compilation result struct.
         - Would possibly require improvement of route parsing and comparison in compiler, as currently all it does is convert straight to JS.
 - Spallcomp: css parser crashes on empty rule
+- Spallcomp: allow having element and page with the same name
+    - Is this desirable though?

 #### Internal changes